-However, in recent years the government has made an effort to increase the number of National Holidays, and these now number fifteen.
-In the list below, the National Holidays are marked *.
-The rule is that if a holiday falls on a Sunday, then the following Monday is taken off.
+However, in recent years the Japanese government has made an effort to increase the number of National Holidays, and these now number sixteen.

 For the visitor and traveler, there are 3 holiday periods that that will have an impact on travel plans.
 During these three periods, prices tend to increase, sometimes dramatically, and flights, trains, and buses will need to be booked well in advance.
 The first is the New Year period, the second, Golden Week in April/May, and the third, O-Bon in August.

-As well as these national holidays, each area has numerous local festivals or (matsuri).
+As well as these national holidays, each area of Japan has numerous local festivals, or matsuri.

 This is the major Japanese holiday, and most of Japan closes down for a couple of days.
 It is considered auspicious to view the first sunrise of the year, so every area has a special spot, sometimes a mountain, sometimes a cliff, where people gather before dawn.

 Shogatsu is very much a family celebration, sharing traditional new year foods (osechi ryori), increasingly bought rather than made at home, and playing traditional games (more often than not of the Nintendo variety).
 Children and grandchildren receive gifts from relatives, typically cash.

 * Second Monday in January: Seijin no Hi 成人の日 Coming of Age Day.

 This day is for all the young men and women who are, or will become, 20 years of age that year.
 20 is the legal age for voting, smoking, and drinking.